 3. It Gives Exchange Students the Ability to Support and Help Others

-We believe that volunteers create better environments for others.
-They create healthier communities, promote friendship and cooperation, and brighten lives.
-Our program is made possible due to the volunteer spirit of the families who host an exchange student, so encouraging that same sense of giving in the exchange students we sponsor just makes sense.
+We believe that volunteers create better environments for their local community.
+They create healthier communities, promote friendship and cooperation, and brighten lives all through problem solving and physical activity.
+Our program is made possible due to the volunteer spirit of the families who host an exchange student, so encouraging that same sense of giving in the exchange students we sponsor just makes sense!

 ISE exchange students cooking for a cause at Ronald McDonald House in Richmond, Virginia